smrealms/smr/README.md

 $var contains all information passed using the $container from the previous page.
 This *can* be assigned to, but only using Smr\Session::updateVar($name, $value)

-### $template
-The global instance of the Template class should be the _only_ instance, and it is used to assign variables for display processing.

 ### $ship
 _[Scope: in game]_ This contains the current SmrShip object and should not be assigned to.